-- 4.1 The Secretary shall give at least fourteen days written notice of the date and place of the annual members meeting to all Governors.
+4.1 The Company Secretary shall give at least fourteen days notice of the date and place of the Annual Members' Meeting to all Governors.
 Notice will also be published in communications to Trust members and on the Trust's website.
-The notice of the meeting will specify the business proposed to be transacted at it, and will be signed by the Chair or Secretary. - 4.2 Lack of service of the notice on any Governor shall not affect the validity of a meeting.
+The

-4.3 Before the annual members meeting, a notice of the meeting, specifying the business proposed to be transacted at it, and signed by the Chair or by an officer of the Trust authorised by the Chair to sign on his behalf shall be placed on the Trust's website and shall be delivered to every Governor, or sent by post to the usual place of residence of such Governor, so as to be available to him at least three clear days before the meeting.
+- notice of the meeting will specify the business proposed to be transacted at it, and will be signed by the Chair or Secretary. - 4.2 Lack of service of the notice on any Governor shall not affect the validity of a meeting. - 4.3 Before the Annual Members' Meeting, a notice of the meeting, specifying the business proposed to be transacted at it, and signed by the Chair or by an officer of the Trust authorised by the Chair to sign on his/her behalf shall be placed on the Trust's website and shall be delivered to every Governor by e-mail or sent by post to the usual place of residence of such Governor if e-mail facility not available, so as to be available to him/her at least three clear days before the meeting.